mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 the permissions on the ``data`` subdirectories as outlined in :ref:`production_deployments`

-**NOTE 2:** The following instructions assume that you're deploying MediaCore to ``http://yourdomain.com/my_media/``.
-To deploy mediacore to any other directory of your website, the process is very simple: Instead of putting the files into ``/path/to/document_root/my_media``, like in the instructions below, put them into whichever directory (inside your docroot) you want to serve from.
+**NOTE 2:** The following instructions assume that you're deploying MediaCore CE to ``http://yourdomain.com/my_media/``.
+To deploy MediaCore CE to any other directory of your website, the process is very simple: Instead of putting the files into ``/path/to/document_root/my_media``, like in the instructions below, put them into whichever directory (inside your docroot) you want to serve from.

-**NOTE 3:** If deploying mediacore inside an existing directory, you must make sure that the mediacore .htaccess file doesn't overwrite any existing .htaccess file in that directory--you'll have to copy the contents over to the existing .htaccess file if there is one, and make sure that the contents of the two files make sense together.
+**NOTE 3:** If deploying MediaCore CE inside an existing directory, you must make sure that the MediaCore CE .htaccess file doesn't overwrite any existing .htaccess file in that directory--you'll have to copy the contents over to the existing .htaccess file if there is one, and make sure that the contents of the two files make sense together.